7 Quirky Restaurants in Ljubljana for a memorable meal

 Das ist Valter – Šmartinska c.
 3, 1000 Ljubljana

-A Serbian restaurant in the forest
+A Serbian Restaurant Hidden in the Forest

 In the immense forest on the edge of Parc Tivoli, you’ll find a fine establishment, Gostilna Cad.
 It serves good grilled meats.
 The interior of the restaurant is typical, but what I find interesting is the large terrace on the edge of the forest, with its beautiful white tablecloths and old, skilful waiters.